BasicWolf/zblog/src/content/articles/2022_09_18_hexarch_di_python_part_2.rst

 .. code-block:: gherkin

    As a user of a blogging platform
-   I want to to give my vote,
+   I want to give my vote,
-   So that the article's rating changes
+   So that the article's rating changes.

 Where do we start?
 ==================

 That's a simple question, isn't it?
-Let's consider our options:
+Let's consider the options:

 1. **Database**.
-It is important to integrate early with the services on which the application depends.
-We can start with database mocks, but they won't be enough in a long run.
+   It is important to integrate early with the downstream dependencies.
-   The invisible bottlenecks of the real systems would bring unpleasant surprises if integration is postponed till the last moment.
+   The invisible bottlenecks could bring unpleasant surprises if integration is postponed till the last moment.

-   That being said, could OUR application provide its public integration points sooner?
+   Yet, a database is just storage and is usually located at the bottom layer of the application infrastructure.
+   Do we really want the database storage to influence the application implementation?

 2. **Public API**.
 Public API is the contract with the outer world.
-   We collaborate with the API consumers and design it together.
+   Its best design emerges when API consumers and producers collaborate.
-   After that, the consumers and the producer (our service) can implement their part of the contract independently, and start integration as soon as both parties are ready.
+   After the API specification is ready, the consumers and the producer (our service) can implement their part of the contract independently, and start integration as soon as both parties are ready.

    Sounds fantastic, but there is a catch!
-   It is likely that the API details will influence the implementation of the other parts of the application.
+   The API details will likely influence the implementation of the other parts of the application.
-   What we need is opposite - the domain model should serve as the foundation of the API.
+   We need the opposite - the domain model should serve as the foundation of the API.
-   Which brings to concusion, that it's the domain model that should be implemented before the API is set in stone.
+   We can conclude that the domain model should be implemented before the API is set in stone.

 3. **Domain**.
-Starting with the domain model gives us a superior advantage: we can test our **understanding** of the domain model, by expressing it in the code.
-Behavior-driven development is essential at this stage.
+Starting with the domain model gives a superior advantage: we can test our **understanding** of the domain model, by expressing it in the code.
+Behaviour-driven development is essential at this stage.
    BDD brings techniques and tools to test the domain model code against the previously defined user stories.
 A domain model, which fulfils all the user stories is a solid foundation for the API and the database layers.